TedHusted/awake/awake.md/awake.md

 “OSSA’s behest?”

 “Yes, one of their analysts reached out.
-She said the new version was such a leap forward, that sharing the code would be in the public interest.”
+She said the new version is such a leap forward that sharing the code would be in the public interest.”

 “And we’re doing it?”